ottypes/json1/README.md

 > TODO: Describe how this works and how conflict handling is configured

+## Interoperability with JSON0

+This library supports a superset of the capabilities of JSON0, but the two types have some important differences:

+- JSON0 notably doesn't support moves between object keys
+- JSON0 doesn't support moving child values from one object to another
+- JSON0 and JSON1 use different embedded string types.
+JSON1 uses [text-unicode](https://github.com/ottypes/text-unicode) which uses proper unicode offsets.
+JSON0 uses the older [text](https://github.com/ottypes/text) type which uses UTF16 pair offsets.
+These are normally the same, but notably differ when embedding emoji characters.

+You can convert JSON0 operations to JSON1 operations using [json0-to-1](https://github.com/ottypes/json0-to-1).
+This is a work in progress and doesn't currently support converting string values.
+Please make noise & consider helping out if this conversion code is important to you.
+This conversion code guarantees that `json1.apply(doc, convert(json0_op)) === json0.apply(doc, json0_op)` but this invariant is not true through transform. `json1.transform(convert(op1), convert(op2)) !== convert(json0.transform(op1, op2))` in some cases due to slightly different handling of conflicting list indexes.

 # Limitations

 Your document must only contain pure JSON-stringifyable content.
 No dates, functions or self-references allowed.
 Your object should be identical to `JSON.parse(JSON.stringify(obj))`.

 Note that this library is currently in preview release.
+In practical terms, this means:

-The fuzzer finds convergence bugs in the transform function results after a million or so iterations.
-So, this code is usable, but it is only 99.9% correct or something.
-You shouldn't run into these problems in everyday use; but we still need to address them.
+- The fuzzer finds convergence bugs in the transform function results after a million or so iterations.
+So, this code is usable, but there are some [extremely complex operations](https://github.com/ottypes/json1/blob/4a0741d402ca631710e4e27f4f34647954c1f7d8/test/test.coffee#L2230-L2246) that this library currently struggles with.
+You shouldn't run into any of these problems in everyday use.

-There may also be some minor API changes before 1.0, including:
+- There may also be some reasonably minor API changes before 1.0

-- Flag conflicts when two operations move the same object
+- `applyPath` doesn't currently transform cursors inside an edited string document
+- `applyPath` doesn't currently have fuzzer tests.
+There are probably a couple bugs there that the fuzzer will find as soon as we hook it up.
-- I might rename `applyPath` to something else (`transformCursor` is what the equivalent method is called in the string type, although its a bit of a weird name here).
+- `applyPath` may be renamed to something else (`transformCursor` is what the equivalent method is called in the string type, although its a bit of a weird name here).
 This function also currently doesn't transform anything inside a child edit, and it should.
+- We're missing a conflict for situations when two operations both move the same object to different locations.
+Currently the left operation will silently 'win' and the other operation's move will be discarded.
+But this behaviour should be user configurable
-- Port the whole thing to typescript
+- I want the whole library ported to typescript once its correct
-- I might expose the full cursor API if this is useful.
+- I haven't exposed the internal cursor API, which is used internally to traverse operations.
+I'd be happy to expose this if someone provides a good, clear use case for doing so.

 ## License

-Copyright (c) 2013-2015, Joseph Gentle &lt;me@josephg.com&gt;
+Copyright (c) 2013-2018, Joseph Gentle &lt;me@josephg.com&gt;

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above